 - Smart autocompletion.

 Atom is also a platform with 19 apps listed on AlternativeTo.
 Browse all 19 apps for Atom.

-Autocompletion Clean design Code completion Collaborative writing Community based Customizable Extensible by Plugins/Extensions Folder Hierarchy Fuzzy Finder GIT support GitHub integration Gitlab integration Hackable Integrated Development Environment Interior Design Live collaboration Minimap Modular System Multiple languages Multiple cursors Support for Multiple programming languages Distraction-free UI Package Control Package Manager Plugin API Plugin manager Real time collaboration Separated workspaces Support for NodeJS Syntax Highlighting Tabbed interface Teletype Support for Themes Unit Testing Add a feature
+Autocompletion Clean design Code completion Collaborative writing Community based Customizable Electron based Extensible by Plugins/Extensions Folder Hierarchy Fuzzy Finder GIT support GitHub integration Gitlab integration Hackable Interior Design Live collaboration Minimap Modular System Multiple languages Multiple cursors Night mode/Dark Theme Distraction-free UI Package Control Package Manager Plugin API Plugin manager Real time collaboration Separated workspaces Support for NodeJS Syntax Highlighting Tabbed interface Teletype Support for Themes Unit Testing Add a feature

 Make this page better by adding screenshots to Atom.